abacusorg/abacus_lc_cat/README.md

 # Outstanding questions:

-in build: incorporate main progenitor as well as progenitors; check condition for falling into light cone
+in build: incorporate main progenitor as well as progenitors; check condition for falling into light cone; the way you compute the interpolated velocity: might be a factor of a missing; chunk 32 is missing in 0.726 base 000 006

 in save: use the clean CompaSO catalogs; save all fields in the catalogs; interpolation of the velocities (currently using average velocity between snapshots)